mohan1411/taskmaster-mvp/GIT_WORKFLOW_CLAUDE_WSL.md

 ### 1. When Claude Makes Code Changes

-Claude works in the Windows mount location and commits changes:
+Claude works in the Windows mount location, commits, AND pushes changes:

 ```bash
 # Claude's actions (automatic):